Vietnam Television Network: History

 Vietnam Television Station (THVN) was established in 1965; its first broadcast was on February 7, 1966, at 6:58 pm, and the last one was at 11:58 pm on April 29, 1975.
 The first broadcast recorded images of Prime Minister Nguyễn Cao Kỳ and US ambassador Cabot Lodge.
 Initially lasting for an hour, the duration was later increased to two hours.
 On October 25, 1966, THVN's first above-ground establishment was finished.

 THVN was established at the same time as AFRTS (Armed Forces Radio Television Service), which was renamed as AFVN (Armed Forces Vietnam Network) in 1967.
 THVN broadcast on band 9, while AFVN on frequency band 11.
 AFVN broadcast the landing of Neil Armstrong on the Moon in 1969 for audiences in South Vietnam.

 Recording was first performed at the National Cinema Center No. 9 on Thi Sach Street.
 In 1967, THVN was split into 2 separate departments - Cinema and Television.
 THVN's headquarter was moved to 9 Hồng Thập Tự Avenue (now Nguyen Thi Minh Khai Street) - which later became the headquarter of the current Ho Chi Minh City Television.

 Historical events in early 1975 were also broadcast by Saigon Television.
 The chaotic and bloody evacuation from the Central Highlands to Tuy Hoa along Highway 7, dubbed as the "Convoy of Tears" was broadcast on television - causing more terror for the people in the South.
 This was followed by a live broadcast of the resignation speech of President Nguyễn Văn Thiệu on the evening of April 21, 1975.

 On April 30, the TV crew of THVN9 went to the Independence Palace to broadcast for President Dương Văn Minh, but did not because around 7 am, Minh told everyone to leave.
 A few hours later, the regime of the Republic of Vietnam ended.

 The last broadcast of THVN9 was from 18:45 to 22:45 on April 29, 1975, the day before the Fall of Saigon.
 After the Fall of Saigon, THVN9 was handed over to the Viet Cong.
 Vietnam Television's final programming aired the evening of April 29, 1975.

 The next day, the station was reconstituted as Saigon Liberation Television Station (Đài Truyền-hình Sài-gòn Giải-phóng, SGTV) with a live broadcast of South Vietnamese President Dương Văn Minh's surrender.
 However, SGTV became Ho Chi Minh City Television on May 1, 1975.
 The first broadcast (on channel HTV9 nowadays) was about the declaration of surrender by Dương Văn Minh.

-On July 2, 1976, THVN was renamed as Ho Chi Minh City Television (HTV).
+On July 2, 1976, THVN was reorganized as Ho Chi Minh City Television (HTV).